๐ŸŒGlobal Studies

 Why This Matters

-On your exam, you're being tested on your ability to connect disease events to broader patterns of global interconnection, development disparities, and institutional responses.
-Don't just memorize death tolls—know what each pandemic illustrates about transmission vectors, governance failures, technological innovation, and international cooperation.
-The strongest exam responses will compare how different societies responded to similar challenges and explain why outcomes varied.
+On your exam, you'll be tested on your ability to connect disease events to broader patterns of global interconnection, development disparities, and institutional responses.
+Don't just memorize death tolls.
+Know what each pandemic illustrates about transmission vectors, governance failures, technological innovation, and international cooperation.
+The strongest exam responses compare how different societies responded to similar challenges and explain why outcomes varied.

 Vector-Borne Diseases: When Environment Meets Human Settlement

-These pandemics spread through animal intermediaries—insects or rodents—making them deeply tied to environmental conditions, climate, and human settlement patterns.
+These pandemics spread through animal intermediaries like insects or rodents, making them deeply tied to environmental conditions, climate, and human settlement patterns.
 Understanding the vector explains why certain regions remain vulnerable.

 The Black Death (Bubonic Plague)

-• Triggered massive labor shortages that shifted power toward peasants, contributing to the decline of feudalism in Western Europe
+• Triggered massive labor shortages that shifted bargaining power toward surviving peasants, contributing to the decline of feudalism in Western Europe and rising wages for laborers

 Malaria